Book your 360Learning demo now

 We’ve identified three of the biggest work and learning trends that are shaping the future of corporate training.
 Here’s how the landscape is evolving and what you need to do to make sure your corporate training programs stay useful and relevant.

 45% of CEOs believe their company will not be viable in ten years if it stays on its current path.
-While this indicates that they are more optimistic about global economic growth, CEOs are even more concerned about their companies’ long term viability.
+While they’re generally optimistic about global economic growth, CEOs are concerned about long-term viability.

-Now, companies are increasingly relying on L&D departments to play an important role in talent acquisition, development, and retention.
-L&D departments are feeling the pressure to develop corporate training programs to upskill or reskill large numbers of people quickly.
+As a result, L&D departments are feeling the pressure to develop corporate training programs to upskill or reskill large numbers of people quickly.
+There’s a clear business imperative to identify skills gaps and close them efficiently.

 The average shelf life of most learning content is less than five years, and that window continues to shorten.
 With technology changing quickly, sometimes from month to month, you will need to review and update corporate training materials frequently.
 A collaborative learning platform like 360Learning makes it easy for L&D departments to involve internal subject-matter experts in training content creation and optimization, by allowing SMEs to co-author and contribute to course materials.